 Hybrid Unified Communications (UC) environments, involving both on-premises and cloud-based infrastructure, are increasingly prevalent, so the challenges for Service Providers (SPs) are growing.
 In fact, in a survey of over 1,000 global enterprise IT decision-makers, Broadsoft Inc. found that 74% plan to implement cloud UC within the next 24 months.

 As their clients migrate to cloud-hosted Unified Communications as a Service (UCaaS), while still maintaining on-premises capabilities, SPs will need to manage complicated ecosystems across multiple vendors.
 Troubleshooting in such an environment can prove difficult and costly if not resolved quickly.
-This is why Cisco introduced its Hosted Collaboration Solution (Cisco HCS) to support SPs using Cisco Unified Communications Manager (Cisco UCM) and their customers through the migration from on-premises to a hosted solution.
+So the Cisco Hosted Collaboration Solution (Cisco HCS) was introduced to support service providers and their customers through the migration from on-premises to a hosted solution.

 What are the challenges of cloud-based solutions for Service Providers?

 Then there's change management.
 What does the solution provider need to support them through such a project?
 How about SLA compliance?
 What can SPs do to measure and communicate compliance performance to their clients?
 Then there's single-vendor ecosystems.
 They're quickly becoming as extinct as the dodo.
 Multi-vendor infrastructure is here to stay, so your monitoring tools need to encompass your entire unified communications environment.

 And, of course, what about the end user?
 They're why we're all here, after all.
 SPs have more challenges than ever, yet end users have an increasing expectation that everything will just work.
 On every device too, thank you very much.
 Improving both internal and external customer experience is one of the key drivers for organizations to employ specialty Cisco UC performance management tools.